heimdal/heimdal/lib/asn1/README-X681.md

 Combined with transcoders for JSON/CBOR and other binary-JSON formats, we could support those encodings too.

+We could really see how much space OER/JER/CBOR save over DER for Kerberos tickets, PKIX certificates, and much else.

-We especially want this for PKIX, and more than anything for certificates, as the TBSCertificate type is full of open types: DN and subjectDirectory attributes, otherName SAN types, and certificate extensions.
+We especially want this for PKIX, and more than anything for certificates, as the TBSCertificate type is full of deeply nested open types: DN and subjectDirectory attributes, otherName SAN types, and certificate extensions.

 Besides a magical ASN.1 DER/JER dumper/transcoder utility, we want to replace DN attribute and subject alternative name (SAN) `otherName` tables and much